IreneMarin/FEND-project-3-arcade/README.md

   - use key to open doors (to pass the level)
   - use key to open chests (to have gems)
 - Gems:
-  - 1 blue gem: to walk underwater
+  - 1 blue gem: to walk underwater (in the checkObstacles)
-  - 1 green gem: to walk through trees
+  - 1 green gem: to walk through trees (in the checkObstacles)
   - 1 yellow gem: ??

-- Level:
-  - 4 levels
-  - each level changes the background
+### Items to interact
+- Interact: try to go over door or chest --> checkObstacles --> if key --> do something
 - Chests:
-  - open chest with a key
+  - open chest with a key (change sprites)
-  - pick up gem inside
+  - pick up gem inside (a wild gem has appeared!)
 - Doors:
-  - open door to pass level
+  - open door to pass level (in the checkObstacles) --> change level

+### Other things
+- Level:
+  - ~~level 1~~
+  - ~~level 2~~
+  - level 3
+  - level 4
+- Game over:
+  - when life = 0, change sprite, everything freezes, restart button
-- Animation & sound:
+- Animation:
-  - when collision with bug --> animation sprite
+  - when collision with bug
+  - when pick up item
+- Sound:
-  - when collision with bug --> sound
+  - when collision with bug
-  - when collision with nature --> sound
+  - when collision with nature
-  - when collision with item --> animation
-  - when collision with item --> sound
+  - when pick up item
-  - when game over --> sound
+  - when game over